 - Bring the pot to a light boil on the stove over medium heat.
 Reduce heat to a low simmer.
 Stir throughout the cooking time to prevent the mixture from sticking to the bottom.
 Cook for about 30 minutes.
 Remove the cinnamon sticks and cloves.

-- Boil the small cubed sweet potatoes in a small saucepan for about 10 minutes or until they are cooked through but still holding their shape.
+- Boil the small cubed sweet potatoes in a small saucepan with a pinch of salt and one cinnamon stick, for about 10 minutes or until they are cooked through but still holding their shape.
 Add the cooked sweet potatoes to the sweet beans.

 - Transfer the cream of sweet beans to a large serving bowl.
 Let it cool at room temperature and then transfer to the refrigerator.
 Serve in individual bowls with some milk cookies.